gorhill/uBO-Scope/README.md

 ## Privacy policy

 As explained above, uBO-Scope extracts the base domain of network requests and create pairs [3rd-party base domain name, 1st-party base domain name].
-Distinct pairs are stored on a day-based granularity in order to be able to compute an actual 3rd-party exposure score, and a theoritical ("averted") 3rd-party exposure score.
+Distinct pairs are stored on a day-based granularity in order to be able to compute an actual 3rd-party exposure score, and a theoretical ("averted") 3rd-party exposure score.

 **All the data created by uBO-Scope never leave your browser.**